 Similarly, and with more flexibility, JDBC 2.0 enables you to specify the number of rows to fetch with each trip, both for statement objects (affecting subsequent queries) and for result set objects (affecting row refetches).
 By default, a result set uses the value for the statement object that produced it.
 If you do not set the JDBC 2.0 fetch size, then the Oracle connection row-prefetch value is used by default.

-See Also: "Oracle Row Prefetching" on page 25-15 and "Fetch Size" on page 19-15
+See Also: "Fetch Size" on page 17-15

 Standard and Oracle Update Batching